 The leader delegates to management, management to administration.
 And the world goes round.
 The firm expands its capacity.
 You all know this but it is worth rehearsing as 96% of the UK’s businesses are micro-businesses.
 And most want to grow.
 And relying on the first stage rocket fuel of leadership or entrepreneurial spirit is a costly exercise.

 What management has sometimes been able to do in its 100 history is re-capture the core values of a functioning human society.
 When it doesn’t ‘managerialism’ arises.
 This is where systems serve themselves not the mission.
-Of course much of our organic society was ripped up by industrialisation and urbanisation which gave rise to the ‘modern society’.
+Of course, much of our organic society was ripped up by industrialisation and urbanisation which gave rise to the ‘modern society’.
 And management as a profession is in some self-reflection.
-Is it an exercise in modern progress (modernity = building a free society via capital owning individualists) or aiding ancient institutions (tradition = restoring an ordered, natured pastoral society based on solidarity between the generations).
+Is it an exercise in modern progress (modernity = building a free society via capital owning individualists) or aiding ancient institutions (tradition = restoring an ordered, natured pastoral society based on solidarity between the generations)?
 This is a paradox for later discussion.

-Of course currently we want both: ancient and modern.
+Of course currently, we want both: ancient and modern.
 A loving home, supported by ancient institutions within a law-abiding safe society, but with the freedom to escape via technology.
 We probably can’t have both in their fullness which the Brexit debate has discovered.

 So, leaders then are required to establish good governance frameworks.
 They either hand over decision-making authority to appointed managers or potentially restrict their organisation’s longevity.
-The American corporation boomed in the early 20th century in large part to their exemplary ability to delegate responsibility as part of the impressive American management ethos.
-For professional management is very much the vision of the American corporation.
+The American corporation boomed in the early 20th century in large part to its exemplary ability to delegate responsibility as part of the impressive American management ethos.
+Professional management is very much the vision of the American corporation.
 Britain, renowned for its inventive spirit, struggled to form an egalitarian society and engage its workforce in adaptation.
 Its social fabric tore in the 1970s as it recognised too late its economic model was long dead.

 In response, British management has followed its American counterparts into business school classrooms to place the art and craft of practice alongside the science of organisational study.
 British managers have over the decades begun to discuss ‘strategy’ and ‘leadership’ through the lens of the theoretical as well as the lens of experience and pragmatism.
 All lenses are needed to compete.